 - Via an electronic cash deposit directly into your bank account.

 Previously, redeeming for a cash deposit would make your miles worth less.
 Now, you’ll always get $1.00 for every 100 miles you’ve earned.
 Because of this change, there’s not much reason to worry about keeping track of your travel expenses within the past 180 days for redemption purposes.
 You can basically view it as a cash back card with extra travel benefits.

-After the 3% for the first year, the Discover it® Miles Card earns an ongoing 1.5% rewards rate.
-This is a good rate for a no annual fee credit card, and you’ll want to compare it with other no annual fee cards like the Capital One® Quicksilver® Cash Rewards (1.5% & has a bonus) and the Citi Double Cash (2%, but no bonus).
-Both of those cards are more widely accepted than the Discover it® Miles card.
+The Discover it Miles Card earns an ongoing 1.5x miles rewards rate.
+This is a good rate for a no annual fee credit card, and you’ll want to compare it with other no annual fee cards like the Capital One Quicksilver Cash Rewards (1.5% & has a bonus).
+Both of those cards are more widely accepted than the Discover it Miles card.

 - No foreign transaction fee.
 Normally, this would be a great and expected benefit of a travel credit card.
 However, you’re going to come across many situations abroad where Discover simply isn’t accepted.

-- FICO® Credit Score.
-Other card issuers (both the Barclaycard Arrival PlusTM and the Barclaycard CashForwardTM offer this as well) are starting to offer this benefit, and it’s a great tool to help you keep track of your credit.
+- FICO Credit Score.
+Other card issuers are starting to offer this benefit, and it’s a great tool to help you keep track of your credit.